wee-slack/wee-slack/README.md

 **News:**
  1.0-RC1 is here.
 It is a pretty massive refactor, and fixes many of the current issues listed on github.
 Because there was no good way to do this, it breaks some/many existing PRs. _(please report bugs in #wee-slack on freenode)_

 A WeeChat native client for Slack.com.
-Provides supplemental features only available in the web/mobile clients such as: synchronizing read markers, typing notification, search, (and more)!
+Provides supplemental features only available in the web/mobile clients such as: synchronizing read markers, typing notification, threads (and more)!
 Connects via the Slack API, and maintains a persistent websocket for notification of events.

 ![animated screenshot](https://github.com/rawdigits/wee-slack/raw/master/docs/slack.gif)